W.Va. House passes pay raise bill for teachers, others

 - US: Alabama woman who joined Islamic State is not a citizen

+“What teachers said is we don’t want this raise at the cost of our kids,” West Virginia Education Association President Dale Lee said at a public hearing on the stand-alone bill earlier Friday.
+“We want to put our kids first, because that is what we do every day.”

+The latest bill would give annual salary increases of $2,120 to teachers, $2,370 to state police and $115 per month for school service workers.
+Those covered in the raises have pay scales set in state code.
+Other state employees would receive raises through the state budget process.

-Last year state teachers and service workers also received raises to end a nine-day strike.
+Last year, West Virginia teachers and service workers also received raises to end a nine-day strike.

+Democratic Delegate Cody Thompson of Randolph County is a social studies and civics teacher at Elkins High School who was on strike last year and is now a first-term delegate.

+Thompson said the raises will help the state attract and retain teachers.